Burkina Faso challenges FIFA order to replay fixed game | FOX Sports

 LAUSANNE, Switzerland (AP) The Burkina Faso Football Federation has challenged FIFA’s ruling to replay a World Cup qualifying game because the referee was corrupt.

-The Court of Arbitration for Sport says the Burkinabe football body filed an appeal against FIFA’s decision to order a November replay of South Africa’s 2-1 win over Senegal last year.
+Burkina Faso filed an appeal against a November replay of South Africa’s 2-1 win over Senegal last year, the Court of Arbitration for Sport said on Tuesday.

-Burkina Faso calls the ruling by a FIFA World Cup panel ”an abuse of power.”
+The federation called the ruling ”abuse of power” by a FIFA World Cup organizing committee panel.

+FIFA had never before ordered a game to be played again because of match-fixing.
+Its investigation found that neither South Africa nor Senegal were involved in the fixing, and the referee was likely manipulating the match for a betting scam.

-FIFA banned Ghanaian referee Joseph Lamptey for life for awarding the penalty that let South Africa lead 1-0.
+Ghanaian referee Joseph Lamptey was banned for life for awarding the penalty for a non-existent handball that let South Africa lead 1-0.
+When sport’s highest court rejected Lamptey’s appeal, FIFA followed up this month by wiping the original game from the record.

 CAS has not set an appeal hearing date.